 Hundreds of thousands of manufacturers engage with industrial B2B buyers on Thomasnet.com — and some incorporate videos in their business listing.
 Check out how Paratherm Heat Transfer Fluids incorporated a product video on their Thomasnet.com profile.

-According to ReelSEO, 73% of B2B marketers say that video content positively impacts marketing efforts and ROI.
 If your competitors are offering informative, relevant videos but you aren’t, it might be time to reevaluate your marketing plan and take stock of your overarching company goals.
-And in case you didn't already know, it's free to list your business on Thomasnet where you can easily add your product videos.
+(And in case you didn't already know, it's free to list your business on Thomasnet where you can easily add your product videos.)

 Did you find this useful?